georgehara/Arca/README.md

 An extension is a class which implements the `IExtensionForAttribute` interface; the interface may come from (anywhere in) the inheritance tree of the extension class.

+An extension must have a constructor with a single `IExtensionDependencyProvider` parameter.

+To make it easier to use, an extension should derive either from `ExtensionForDependencyInjectionAttribute` (from the `Abstractions.DependencyInjection` package), or from `ExtensionForSpecializedAttribute` (from the `Abstractions.Specialized` package).

 The extension specifies which attribute it handles, in the `AttributeType` property, and provides methods for the registration and configuration of the class on which the attribute is applied; the attribute can't come from the inheritance tree of the class to process.

-Extensions are instantiated once per manager.
+Extensions are instantiated once per manager, so they are reused for every class that has applied on it the attribute which is handled by the extension.

 Extensions don't support dependency injection through their constructors because the dependency injection container is not set up when the extensions are instantiated by the manager.
-However, in the `Configure` method you can instantiate classes from the dependency injection container because the instance provider (`IServiceProvider`) is available at that point.
+However, in the `Configure` method you can manually instantiate classes from the dependency injection container because the instance provider (`IServiceProvider`) is available at that point.

 ### REGISTER